bryleinandan/MPGD-Main-Game/Assets/README_devs.txt

 ## Implementing IAttack
-define WaitForCooldown with an invoke and cooldown
+define WaitForCooldown with an invoke and cooldown or however else you want

+	by the way, if you're calling IAttack's attacking function on an enemy and the navmeshagent doesn't re-enable: check the ground layermask is set properly, since it gets layermask by name here and not by object reference.